sam774410/Emotion-Bot/README.md

 - Training with [Data Augmentation](https://keras.io/preprocessing/image/)

 ## Approach
-1. Use **Haar Cascade** to detect face.
+1. Use **Haar Cascade** to detect faces.
-2. If detected **One**(current phase ONLY support one face in an image) face.
-3. Facial landmarks & Alignment.
+2. Facial landmarks & Alignment.
-4. Resized to **224x224** and convert to tensor, passed as input to the ResNet50.
+3. Resized to **224x224** and convert to tensor, passed as input to the ResNet50.
-5. Outputs softmax scores for the eights classes.
+4. Outputs softmax scores for the eights classes.
-6. Show result & confidence score
+5. Show result & confidence score

 ## Result & Demo